 - 1) The budgetary and human resources were planned before the Commission's budget circular was available.
-The level of resources will in any case have to be adjusted in the final draft that will be submitted for favourable opinion to the Board of Regulators and for adoption to the Administrative Board later in the year, once the European Commission will have provided its Opinion on the Draft Programming Document and the Budgetary Authority will have adopted the EU budget. - 2) The planning was finalised in early 2021, which is the first year in which the Agency will not be fully funded by the EU budget but also by fees collected in for providing REMIT-related services.
-While the Agency is confident that the recourse to fees will be instrumental to improve the Agency's financial standing in the middle to long run, there is inevitably some uncertainty to the implementation of a new fee model, especially in rapidly changing post- Covid-19 energy market. - 3) REMIT-related tasks will in any case constitute a large (though also largely insufficient) share of both human and financial resources, an issue which the fee model will only help to alleviate, even if implemented in line with expectations, as the Agency may finance only specific posts from the fees.
+The level of resources has been adjusted in the final draft submitted for favourable opinion to the Board of Regulators and for adoption to the Administrative Board, following European Commission's Opinion on the Draft Programming Document and the adoption of the EU budget by the Budgetary Authority. - 2) The planning was finalised in early 2021, which is the first year in which the Agency will not be fully funded by the EU budget but also by fees collected in for providing REMIT-related services.
+The recourse to fees is instrumental to improve the Agency's financial standing in the middle to long run, however some uncertainty as to the implementation of the new fee model remain, especially in a rapidly changing Covid-19 energy market. - 3) REMIT-related tasks will in any case constitute a large (though also largely insufficient) share of both human and financial resources, an issue which the fee model will only help to alleviate, even if implemented in line with expectations, as the Agency may finance only specific posts from the fees.
 The pressure on the Agency's REMIT staff will remain significant, especially since as of 2021 the Agency is also obliged to provide support on REMIT breach investigations if NRAs request it to do so.

-There is little doubt therefore that the Agency's resources will be stretched.
+There is little doubt therefore that the Agency's resources will be stretched, despite the positive developments in terms of planned increase in resources over the coming years.
 The 2022 Work Programme in any case focuses primarily on the Agency's legally mandated tasks, as last modified with the entry into force of the Clean Energy Package (CEP).
 This includes tasks related to the completion of the Internal Energy Market, such as support and monitoring of the implementation of the adopted Network Codes and Guidelines, infrastructure-related issues (TYNDP and PCI tasks, including cross-border cost allocation decisions) and the identification of any remaining barriers to competition, both at wholesale and retail level.
 The implementation of the wholesale energy market-monitoring framework established by REMIT will remain a major priority and a key challenge.